MaMMoS-project/mammos/docs/source/index.rst

           :target: https://mybinder.org/v2/gh/mammos-project/mammos-units/main?urlpath=lab%2Ftree%2Fexamples

 To conveniently download all example notebooks use the ``mammos-fetch-examples`` script, which is installed as part of the ``mammos`` package (:ref:`further details <download-all-examples>`).

 Installation
 ------------

-The MaMMoS software suite consists of a collection of packages for ... workflows.
+The MaMMoS software suite consists of a collection of packages for different steps of the simulation workflows.
 The metapackage ``mammos`` can be used to install a consistent set of sub-packages.

 .. tab-set::